 Santa Rosa, 1949.
 Ed Crane is a mild-mannered barber who rarely speaks.
 He sees an opportunity when salesman Creighton Tolliver comes to him for a haircut and talks about wanting to set up a chain of dry-cleaning stores, but says that he needs $10,000 to do so.
 Ed decides to get the $10,000 by sending an anonymous blackmail note to Big Dave Brewster who is having an affair with Ed’s wife Doris, threatening to expose the two of them.
 The plan immediately goes wrong when Dave exposes the scheme and Ed is forced to kill him, only to then have Doris placed on trial for the murder.

 The Man Who Wasn’t There, which is no relation to the extremely bad invisible man comedy The Man Who Wasn’t There (1983), comes from the Coen Brothers.
 The Coens Brothers have made such films as Blood Simple (1983), Raising Arizona (1987), Barton Fink (1991), The Hudsucker Proxy (1994), Fargo (1996), The Big Lebowski (1998), O Brother, Where Art Thou?
-(2000), No Country for Old Men (2007), Burn After Reading (2008), A Serious Man (2009), True Grit (2010), Inside Llewyn Davis (2013) and Hail, Caesar!
-(2016).
+(2000), No Country for Old Men (2007), Burn After Reading (2008), A Serious Man (2009), True Grit (2010), Inside Llewyn Davis (2013), Hail, Caesar!
+(2016) and The Ballad of Buster Scruggs (2018).
 Although they divide the creative choices between them on the credits – Joel as director, Ethan as producer and both as screenwriters – their roles in actuality are much more blurred with the two acting more as a single creature with two heads.
 Characteristic of the Coen Brothers’ films is a minatory sense of black humour, a love of 20th Century Americana period settings and a comic ear for the corniness of bygone colloquialisms.

 For all that, The Man Who Wasn’t There seems far less Coen-esque than their previous films.
 There is certainly the period setting of post-War middle class Americana but, with O Brother, Where Art Thou? and this, the Coen Brothers’ seem to be softening and becoming somewhat warmer (or more to the point less cruel) toward their character – Billy Bob Thornton’s character is an anonymous nobody whose every attempt to do something ends in disaster and a shattering of expectation but the Coens’ are far less cruel to him than they were to say John Turturro in Barton Fink, Tim Robbins in The Hudsucker Proxy or Jeff Bridges in The Big Lebowski.
 Nor does the film turn with the blackly cruel twists that one expects with the Coens Brothers present.
 Nor does it light up with their dark humour, only in an occasional few scenes – especially whenever Tony Shalhoub’s lawyer is on screen.